Viridian Therapeutics completes enrollment in REVEAL-1 and REVEAL-2 clinical trials for VRDN-003

 “Both REVEAL-1 and REVEAL-2 are larger than their veligrotug counterparts, and REVEAL-2 is the largest global phase 3 clinical trial conducted in TED to date.
 Taken together with the majority of patients in each study enrolling from the US, we believe these to be strong signals of patient demand for VRDN-003,” said Mahoney.

-Viridian also noted that it plans to submit a Biologics License Application (BLA) for VRDN-003 by year-end of 2026.
-Additionally, if approved, the company plans to launch with a commercially validated, low-volume autoinjector, allowing patients to self-administer at home.
+Viridian also noted that it plans to submit a biologics license application (BLA) for VRDN-003 by year-end 2026.
+If approved, the company plans to launch with a commercially validated, low-volume autoinjector, allowing patients to self-administer the agent at home.

-The company also updated its plans for veligrotug, stating it plans to submit a BLA in November of this year.
-The company noted it has the potential to commercially launch veligrotug in mid-2026 if approved under Priority Review, which is granted via the Breakthrough Therapy Designation, granted in May 2025.
+The company also updated its plans for veligrotug, stating it intends to submit a BLA in November of this year.
+The company noted it has the potential to commercially launch veligrotug in mid-2026 if it is approved under priority review, which is granted via the breakthrough therapy designation, granted in May 2025.

 Don’t miss out—get Ophthalmology Times updates on the latest clinical advancements and expert interviews, straight to your inbox.